seflless/lifesized/README.md

 ### API

 #### lifesized.ppi(display)
+Get the Pixels Per Inch of a display.

-  - **display** (optional) - The Display who's PPI you want.
-If not provided it use the display the current browser.
+  - **display** (optional*) - The Display who's PPI you want.
+If not provided it use the display the current BrowserWindow is most over.
+  - @returns (Number) The displays Pixels Per Inch.

+#### lifesized.scale(objectRealSize, objectPixelSize, display)
+Calculate how much you have to scale an object in an image to make it appear life sized on the screen.

+  - **objectRealSize** (Number) Real size of an object in inches
+  - **objectPixelSize** (Number) Size of the object in an image in pixels
+  - **display** (optional*) The Display you want to show the object on.
+If not provided it use the display the current BrowserWindow is most over.
+  - @returns (Number) Scale factor to use to scale images (1.0 === 100%)

-    **NOTE**: Some OSs display windows on multiple displays at once when a Window spans more than one display, some do not.
+* Some OSs display windows on multiple displays at once when a Window spans more than one display, some do not.
 We use the best guest using Electron's ```screen.getDisplayMatching(rect)```

-### Demo
+### Demos
+Demos currently are available for and only work on Macs.

-To run the demo app that shows this off do the following:
+To run the coins app that shows this off do the following:

  1. Get the code and npm install things